SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/windows-opentelemetry.md

 ### Windows - Overview

-The **Windows - Overview** dashboard provides insights into fatal or warning messages, policy changes, and system restarts.
+The **Windows - Overview** dashboard provides insights into fatal or warning messages, policy changes system restarts and changes to administrative groups.

 Use this dashboard to:

 - Monitor systems experiencing fatal errors, warnings, and system restarts.
 - View system login attempts.
 - Monitor policy changes performed on the system.
+- Monitor services installed on the systems.
+- Monitor the number of changes performed on the Administrative groups.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Windows-OpenTelemetry/Windows-Overview.png' alt="Windows - Overview" />